OpenShift vs. Kubernetes: Feature Comparison and Use Cases

 See the Most Popular Open Source Container Technologies

-In our 2022 State of Open Source Report, we provide data on the top open source container and infrastructure technologies of 2022, as told by a survey of over 2600 open source users.
+In our 2023 State of Open Source Report, we provide data on the top open source container and infrastructure technologies, as told by a global survey of open source users.
 Click the button below to download your free copy of the report.

 OpenShift vs. Kubernetes